SOBER LIVING HOMES IN ALBERTA

 WHY OXFORD HOUSE WORKS

-Because we’ve been there and understand that acceptance, hope, honesty, personal accountability, goal setting, and gratitude are crucial to long-term recovery.
+We’ve been there and understand that acceptance, hope, honesty, personal accountability, goal setting, and gratitude are crucial to long-term recovery.
 When asked why the program works, residents respond:

 • They’ve learned life skills such as conflict resolution, listening, cooperation and assertiveness